Event Format & Rules

 RECORDING SCORES

-Prior to the event, an email will be sent to each participant inviting them to login or register with our online scoring platform.
-Once the event in underway, scores can be recorded in the web app by finding the boulder reference and clicking ‘top’.
+At the start of the event, the participants will receive a paper scorecard with a unique 5-digit code.
+Once the event is underway, scores can be logged using the QR code on the scoresheet.
 More than 7 boulders can be recorded as topped but only the 7 most valuable will contribute to your overall score.

-All boulders are timestamped and if there are any challenges to a recorded top, the event organisers may at their discretion use CCTV footage to review any ascents.
+All black boulders must be timestamped (record the hour/minute of the ascent in the scorecard) and if there are any challenges to a recorded top, the event organisers may at their discretion use CCTV footage to review any ascents.
 Any incorrect recording may result in part or all of a participant’s scores being nullified.

 FINAL ROUND